-It was also very gendered, not size inclusive and expensive.
-There was very little variety in clothing options and the garments often used materials that were not environmentally friendly.
+There was very little variety in clothing options and the friendly.

-The platform started out as a place to sell adaptive clothing, designed by Mia, that offered timeless fashion and was sensory friendly, size inclusive, gender neutral and didn't use materials from non-renewable sources.
+The platform started out as a place to sell adaptive clothing, designed by Mia, that offered timeless fashion and was one & all adaptive

+In some workplaces, that kind another point of difference for sensory friendly, size inclusive, gender neutral and didn't use materials from non-renewable sources.